MariusVentus/LaborCalculator/README.md

 ***Release Notes***
 V0.0.0 - Project Start!

-V0.0.0 - "Clean, Calc, and Copy" button implemented.
+V0.0.1 - "Clean, Calc, and Copy" button implemented.
 Ignore list working, and it can be accessed from the File menu.
 Also Icons real quick.
 Demo!

+V0.0.2 - Generator added which randomly generates expected labor from a period of time, automatically assumes 6 hours, quick access to settings file added.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
-Generator which randomly generates expected labor from a period of time.
+Add Hours input for generator to know the worked period of time.

 2.)
 Settings button to allow user addition and customization of expected labor actions.